Skip to content

 return func_a()

-Mutual references within a script set should preferably use the abbreviated form (i.e., ignoring the script set ID and starting with __).
+Mutual references within a script collection should preferentially use the abbreviated form (i.e., ignoring the script collection ID and starting with __).

-This way, if the entire script set is cloned and the script set ID changes, the code in the newly cloned script set can still correctly reference the scripts within the same script set.
+This way, even if the entire script collection is cloned and the script collection ID changes, the code within the new cloned script collection can still correctly reference the scripts within this collection.

 2. Connectors

-Connectors can be created in "Development / Connectors", and they are tools provided by DataFlux Func for connecting to external systems.
-The ID is directly specified by the user upon creation.
+Connectors can be created in "Development / Connectors".
+They are tools provided by DataFlux Func for connecting external systems, and the ID is directly specified by the user upon creation.

-In reality, writing Python code in DataFlux Func is not much different from writing standard Python.
+Actually, writing Python code in DataFlux Func does not differ much from standard Python.
 Developers can completely ignore connectors and connect to external systems directly in their code.

-However, for some external systems with connection pool concepts, connectors internally implement connection pooling, maintaining connections during repeated function executions to avoid repeatedly creating/closing connections to external systems.
+However, for some external systems that involve connection pools, connectors have built-in connection pools that maintain connections during repeated function executions, avoiding the repeated creation/closure of connections to external systems.

 Assume the user has already configured a connector with the ID mysql.
-The code to obtain the operation object for this connector is as follows:
+The code to obtain the operation object of this connector is as follows:

 Python